 After: The purple peony grows in the sun.

 Flowery sentences often dance around a topic without directly addressing the main issue.
 This method may work well in creative fiction, but it has the opposite effect in writing in engineering.

-When you’re writing, be sure to be as precise as possible.
+When you’re writing, be as precise as possible.
 Use specific and concrete language.
-Avoid using vague terms that will leave your audience guessing.
+Avoid using vague terms that leave your audience guessing.

 Before: The software works well but could be better.